Call Us

 You could also speak to one of the many charities that are dedicated to helping people with emotional problems or life struggles.

-These are usually telephone helplines that are operated by trained and highly compassionate individuals.
+These are usually telephone helplines that are operated by trained and highly compassionate people.
 They’ll be able to listen to you without judgement, and provide words of comfort and advice.

 An example of one such charity is the Samaritans.
 They’re open 24 hours a day, 7 days a week and are always on hand to support you.
 The number to call, alongside some others, are below: